sethfischer/sethfischer.github.io/content/web-development/drupal-8-development-tools.rst

     </figure>

 Profiling decoupled (or headless) requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The inclusion of a `HTTP routing framework`_ and `REST API`_ in Drupal 8 core
+The inclusion of a `HTTP routing framework`_ and `REST API`_ in Drupal 8 core,
-makes it significantly easier to develop decoupled applications using a
+along with frontend framework such as `ember.js`_, make it significantly easier
-client-side framework such as `ember.js`_ which connects to a Drupal backend.
+to develop decoupled applications.

 When profiling an API or headless request the Web Profiler toolbar is not
 available.
 However the profile data remains available for each request via a